Martin family disappearance: Aftermath and theories

 Police theorized that the Martins may have died as a result of Kenneth's crashing their vehicle into the Columbia River.
 Another theory held that the family had been abducted and forced off a cliffside into the river.

 In 1961, a resident of Camas wrote a letter to The Oregon Journal stating that they were parked with a companion in Cascade Locks on December 7, 1958, and had witnessed a vehicle proceeding under the railroad tracks leading toward the locks.
 Moments later, they heard screaming, but upon investigating, found nothing.

-In December 1966, Donald—the only surviving member of the family—inherited the family's "modest" estate, which had been in mandated probate for seven years.
+In December 1966, Donald—the only surviving member of the family—inherited the family's estate, which had been in mandated probate for seven years.
 He later moved to Kapolei, Hawaii, and became a teacher at James Campbell High School, ʻEwa Beach.
 Donald died in October 2004, at the age of 73, leaving three children behind.
 He is buried, together with his wife, at the National Memorial Cemetery of the Pacific.

 Multnomah County police consistently suspected foul play in the Martins' disappearance, based on the evidence of the tire tracks that indicated their vehicle was deliberately pushed from the cliff.
 Also troubling were the reported sightings of the family at dusk on the north bank of the river in Washington, while the tire tracks placed them on the south side of the river in Oregon.
 This would suggest that their car would have fallen over the cliff after nightfall.

 The arrest of the two ex-convicts the day after the family's disappearance, for car theft, was also noted, though police were unable to determine whether the incidents were related.
 Walter Graven, a Portland detective who died in 1988, ardently felt the family had met with foul play and that their murders would be solved once their car was discovered.

 The cremated remains of Susan and Virginia remained at the River View Abbey Mausoleum in Portland, unclaimed for over a decade after their deaths.
 On December 30, 1969, the urns containing their remains were retrieved by an unknown individual.
 The girls' paternal grandmother, Margaret Martin, had died the day before, December 29, and the girls' cremated remains were claimed while funeral arrangements were being made for her.

 For most of the latter part of the 20th century, no search efforts to recover the remaining three missing family members were made.
 In July 1999, Oregonian journalist Margie Boulé, who had become interested in the case, organized a dive search of the Columbia River near Cascade Locks, searching for the Martins' car.
 This search utilized new sonar, Global Positioning System (GPS) and lidar underwater acoustic technology, but ultimately proved unsuccessful.